The Man from Hell's River: Plot

-As described in a film magazine, the story takes place in the woods of the Canadian northwest, where Corporal Pierre de Barre (Cummings) loves Mabella (Novak), the foster daughter of Lopente (Klein), and she loves him.
-Gaspard, The Wolf (Beery), holding over Lopente knowledge of a killing for which he would be arrested, demands Mabella.
+As described in a film magazine, the story takes place in the woods of the Canadian northwest, where Corporal Pierre de Barre loves Mabella, the foster daughter of Lopente, and she loves him.
+Gaspard, The Wolf, holding over Lopente knowledge of a killing for which he would be arrested, demands Mabella.
 Lopente forces the young woman to marry Gaspard, telling her that he would be arrested and hanged otherwise.
 She does not tell Corporal Pierre why she has agreed to marry Gaspard, and he cannot fathom her reasons.
 Gaspard returns to seeing the women of doubtful virtue which formerly held his attentions.
 This irritates Pierre but he cannot do anything.
 The Priest tells Pierre of Mabella's story, and that she is not really Lopente's daughter.
 Mabella arouses Gaspard's jealousy and he sets out to kill Pierre.
-Sergeant McKenna (Whitson) and his deputy leave the post deserted, and Gaspard arrives and knocks Pierre down.
+Sergeant McKenna and his deputy leave the post deserted, and Gaspard arrives and knocks Pierre down.
 Gaspard then flees with his wife.
 Pierre follows, and he and Gaspard have a fight out on the snow covered mountain.
-Pierre's wolf dog (Rin Tin Tin) breaks his bounds and jumps on Gaspard, knocking him over the cliff.
+Pierre's wolf dog breaks his bounds and jumps on Gaspard, knocking him over the cliff.
 Pierre and Mabella are now free to marry.